-Design Consultant Abigail Hall shares her essential and practical advice on how to choose, prepare and install the perfect wallpapers and wall decor to make your home sing
+Design Consultant Abigail Hall shares her essential and practical advice on how to choose and install the best wallpaper and wall decor to make your home sing

 IMAGES: (LEFT) ‘BALEANA’ WALLPAPER IN THE CHILDREN’S ROOM AT THE HOME OF HOUSE OF HACKNEY FOUNDERS FRIEDA GORMLEY AND JAVVY M ROYLE (RIGHT) CUSHIONS, CERAMICS AND LIGHTSHADE FROM WICKLEWOOD / JON BOND PHOTOGRAPHY

 After almost 15 years working as a designer, I still get a buzz from seeing wallpapers used in innovative ways and discovering exciting new ranges.
 I’ve just covered my hallway ceiling with an agate design paper, based on some online inspiration, and it looks fab.
-However, while there are no shortage of creative ideas to be found online, the practicalities of prepping, buying and installing these papers is often overlooked, so let me offer some advice…
+However, while there are no shortage of creative ideas to be found online, the practicalities of prepping, buying and installing wallpaper, murals and decals is often overlooked.
+So let me offer some advice…

 Wallpaper: How to calculate amounts and the importance of samples

 Small rooms benefit from a confident paper, so go big and bold on pattern and colour.
 I love opening a door and being wowed by a strong choice.
 But remember that the smaller the space the bigger the wastage, so make sure you measure well and don’t be surprised if a small room takes three or more rolls.
 Densely pigmented and designed papers tend to come at a higher price, which means that a small project can cost more than a larger room in a plain paper.